nascheme/cpython_sanity/README.md

 will already be in the path.

 Depending on the version of Linux running on the container host, you may need to adjust some settings.
-To avoid ASLR interferring with the TSAN checking, the following config change may be required:
+To avoid ASLR interfering with the TSAN checking, the following config change may be required:

     sudo sysctl vm.mmap_rnd_bits=28